|Date of Birth||1893|

 James was born in 1893 in Dunblane, Perthshire, Scotland, the son of Alexander and Margaret Murray.
 Alexander, a cotton mill worker, grew up in Perthshire and his wife was from Fifeshire.
 James had at least five sisters, all born in Dunblane: Elizabeth, Katie, Jane, Margaret and Jessie.
 He also had an older brother Charles, born in the nearby village of Devonside.
 When James was 16 years old he joined the Territorial Army, which was a reserve force similar to the militia in Canada.
 Before the war started he worked as a policeman in Edinburgh.

 When war broke out James was one of the early volunteers, signing up in Perth, Scotland in either August or September of 1914.
-He was attached to the 6th Royal Highlanders (Black Watch) and he served in their machine gun corps.
+He was assigned to the 6th Royal Highlanders (Black Watch) and he served in their machine gun corps.
 The regiment was part of the 153rd Infantry Brigade in the 51st Highland Division.
 James arrived in France with his unit on 2 May 1915 and over the next fourteen months they took part in several major operations.
 James suffered a serious wound to his leg on 3 July 1916, at the Somme Offensive.
 After a long recuperation in the hospital he was honourably discharged on 21 December 1917.
 He was awarded the 1914-1915 Star, the Silver War Badge, the British War Medal and the Victory Medal.

 James was married while he was still in the hospital recovering from his wound.
 His wife, Mary Elizabeth Bullen, was one of the nurses who looked after him.
 They were married on 3 November 1917 at the Independent Chapel in Wallasey, Cheshire.
 James’ address at the time was New Hospital, Garston, Liverpool.
 Mary’s occupation was hospital nurse and she was living on Duke Street in Wallasey.
 She was born in 1890 in Kirkdale, Liverpool and she had a brother John Crellin Bullen and a sister Grace.
 John served in the 18th Welsh Regiment during the war and Grace was a supervisor in a munitions factory.